Skip to content

 1. Ensure that your Neurobagel node is not running (i.e., shut down the Docker containers for the node).

-docker compose --profile full_stack down
+docker compose down

-2. Delete the docker volume that contains the GraphDB data for your node.
+2. Delete the Docker volume that contains the GraphDB data for your node.

 docker volume rm neurobagel_node_graphdb_home